dotbruu/easy-object-conv/readme.md

-# ⚙️ Easy Object Converter
+# ⚙️ Easy Object Keys Converter

-Use to convert objects in 🐪 camel case to 🐍 snake case or underscore and in the same way as snake case to camel case.
+Use to convert objects keys in 🐪 camel case to 🐍 snake case or underscore and in the same way as snake case to camel case.

 ### Installation